2stacks/ansible-netops/README.md

 Playbooks for managing networks.

-#Note: this is a work in progress
+#Note: this is a work in progress.
+Currently supports IOS, NXOS, IOSXR and JUNOS.

 Requires: